Why no M-855 / ‘Green Tip’?

 The point is, you should bring enough training mags to help the flow of training and these should not be the mags you may have to use to fight your way back home.
 Keep those mags separate and treat them with care.

 What should I say to the police afterward?

 Probably less than you think.

-We’re changing our policy regarding deposits and class cancellations.
-For our classes at Lake Darpo, you probably know we have to arrange for the use of both the Darlington County Sheriff’s Office range and the Darlington County Recreation Department’s (DCRD) cabin.
+For our classes at Lake Darpo we have to arrange for the use of both the Darlington County Sheriff’s Office (DCSO) range and the Darlington County Recreation Department’s (DCRD) cabin.
 In both cases we compete with others for that space.
-So, when we reserve a weekend, we’re impacting other people that may want the cabin or range but got in line behind us.
+So, when we reserve a weekend, we’re impacting other people who may want the cabin or range.

 DCRD has a policy that they be notified of cancellations at least two weeks before the requested date(s) or the requester loses their deposit.
 Over the years, we’ve had to occasionally cancel a class at the last minute and DCRD has been very generous with us, because of our non-profit status, and returned our deposit even though we were within the two week period and they could have kept it.
 In return, we’ve been very generous in returning deposits of students who have cancelled at the last minute.
 If it doesn’t cost us anything, we’re not going to charge you anything.